How To Stop Your Dog’s Nails from Bleeding (10 Simple Steps)

 2. Apply Styptic Powder

 Styptic powder is designed for this very purpose.
 It contains antihemorrhagic agents, which cause the blood to clot and can stop the bleeding in next to no time.
 It works on minor cuts in less than a minute.
-It also contains benzocaine which eases the pain and can reduce distress in your dog.
+Certain brands contain benzocaine, which eases the pain and can reduce distress in your dog.

 Your veterinarian uses it, and if you have a professional groomer, they likely have some on hand when clipping their clients’ nails.
 It is inexpensive and effective.

-Use a Q-tip to apply the powder directly to the affected area.
+Ideally, use a Q-tip to apply the powder directly to the affected area.
 Alternatively, you can pour some out of the jar and into another container and then dip your dog’s claws and paw into the powder to apply it.
-Keep pressure on the area for 30 seconds and, if there is still bleeding, apply another layer, and put pressure on again.
+Keep pressure on the area for 30 seconds.
+If there is still bleeding, apply another layer and put pressure on again.

 Styptic pencils are so commonly used, they can even be found in the supermarket.
 They are usually next to the shaving equipment because they can be used to stop shaving nicks from bleeding.
 The pencil is just a small plastic container.
 Rather than containing powder, a styptic pencil has a liquid solution that contains the same ingredients as the powder but is easier to apply and more convenient to store.
 A drop of the sealer forms a translucent barrier that stops bleeding and also acts as a barrier to prevent the cut site from becoming infected.